mprinc/docker.github.io/engine/security/security.md

-This has a strong security implication: for example, if you instrument Docker from a web server to provision containers through an API, you should be even more careful than usual with parameter checking, to make sure that a malicious user cannot pass crafted parameters causing Docker to create arbitrary containers.
+This has a strong security implication: for example, if you instrument Docker from a web server to provision containers through an API, you should be even more careful than usual with parameter checking, to make sure that a malicious user cannot pass crafted parameters <span class='important'>causing Docker to create arbitrary containers</span>.

-For this reason, the REST API endpoint (used by the Docker CLI to communicate with the Docker daemon) changed in Docker 0.5.2, and now uses a UNIX socket instead of a TCP socket bound on 127.0.0.1 (the latter being prone to cross-site request forgery attacks if you happen to run Docker directly on your local machine, outside of a VM).
+For this reason, the REST API endpoint (used by the Docker CLI to communicate with the Docker daemon) <span class='important'>changed in Docker 0.5.2, and now uses a <span class='definition'>UNIX socket</span> instead of a TCP socket bound on 127.0.0.1</span> (the latter being prone to <span class='definition'>cross-site request forgery attacks</span> if you happen to run Docker directly on your local machine, outside of a VM).
 You can then use traditional UNIX permission checks to limit access to the control socket.